carlauranga/carla2-btea-nb/README.md

 GGTCTATTTGCCATAATCTTTGGTTTTGTAC

 This entire sequence was re-blasted using the NCBI online database.
 The top hit was a sequence homologous to *Crassostrea gigas* (Pacific Oyster) nuclear receptor corepressor 1-like (LOC105327345), transcript variant X7, mRNA.
 According to Yamamoto et al., (2011) this gene modulates muscle mass and oxidative function in mice.
+However, many other cellular interactions have been identified, such as interactions with the androgen receptor, etc.